 Jody takes it as a personal challenge to try to have as many books in her house as RiverRun has.
 She's partial to intriguing and offbeat fiction, provocative poetry, and reference books about writing and other need-to-know topics, with a chaser of mysteries, memoirs, and more.
 What's really getting her in trouble lately are books that blend literary merit with visual inventiveness, and books with unusual bindings.

-I'm a big bibliophile and so working in a bookstore as the Events Coordinator is the ideal job for me.
+I'm a big bibliophile and so working in a bookstore is the ideal job for me.
 I love to read literary fiction, creative nonfiction, and graphic novels, and some of my favorite authors include Michael Chabon, Mary Gaitskill, Neil Gaiman, Gabriel Garcia Marquez, George Eliot, Kate Christensen, and Jeanette Winterson.
 I love beautiful writing and stories that reimagine fables and mythology.
 I also really enjoy talking about books, so stop in the store or post on my GoodReads page and tell me about your favorites!

 I used to read a lot of books before I opened a bookstore.
 Then in 2008 we had our first baby.
 Good news is, I'm reading a lot more; bad news is the books I'm reading now are targeted for toddlers.
 When I do have time to read, I'm fond of literary novels and short stories, balanced by noir mysteries.
 I don't read a whole lot of non-fiction-- that's what NPR is for.
 If you enjoyed some of the better-known books I've listed, I hope you will take a chance on some of the more obscure ones-- they deserve a chance.